This popular question does not have a simple answer as there are different circumstances that need to be considered.

 When I hear stories of labours going on for days.
 It usually means there were either days of uterine irritability for the onset of real labour or that contractions were suboptimal and so there was suboptimal progress in labour.

 Second stage labour

 The onset of second stage labour is when the cervix is fully dilated.
-In second stage labour baby descends through the birth canal.
-Second stage labour is associated with this is a different pain to the contraction pains of first stage.
+In the second stage, labour baby descends through the birth canal.
+Second stage labour is associated with this is a different pain to the contraction pains of the first stage.
 This pressure pain causes an incredible desire for the labouring woman to ‘bear down’.